davidsilvasmith/bitcoinbulls.net/_posts/2014-08-22-why-aaa-would-benefit-from-accepting-bitcoin.md

 Additional Benefits:

  * AAA doesn't have my credit card information to worry about securing or losing
- * Less work for the customer (no tyoping in information or filling out prompts)
+ * Less work for the customer (no typing in information or filling out prompts)
  * AAA increases margins by bitcoin's lower processing fees, even if they receive USD.

 While I was at it I decided to renew my license plate and drivers license.
 I noticed their processes were similar to AAA's and would also be improved by bitcoin.